LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/ToolbeltDocumentation/toolbelt.md

 ▸ `Static` **MTLSClient**(`clientTLS`): [`IMTLSClient`](liveperson-functions-toolbelt-documentation-mtls-client.html)

-Returns an MTLS Client which is configured with the provided config.
+Returns an mTLS Client which is configured with the provided config.
 Please make sure that you set _allowSelfSigned_ to true when calling an endpoint that relies on a self-signed cert.
 Another alternative would be to leverage the ca cert, that needs to be passed via the clientTLS config.